 The first group mentioned is the "unruly".
-"Unruly" literally means "out of step" or "out of order".
+"Unruly" [ataktos] literally means "out of step" or "out of order".
 This person has stepped out of line in their obedience to God's Word and is going their own way.
 It describes people who are defiant and in rebellion against God.
 These people are living in unrepentant sin.
-They know they are sinning and they have made a conscious choice to continue in sin.
+They know they are sinning and they do not care.
 They are stiff-necked and refuse to agree with God that they are sinning and that He requires repentance.

-\ Are you unrepentant in any area of your life?
+❖ Am I unrepentant in any area of my life?

-The body is called to "admonish" this group.
+We are called to "admonish" this group.
 "Admonish" [noutheteo] describes alerting someone of the serious consequences of their actions; to warn them.
 It conveys the ideas of encouraging, advising, and warning people of the consequences of their behavior.
 It speaks of encouraging counsel in view of sin and coming punishment.
 The word implies a definite exhortation, correction, and warning.
 When it is used, there is always the implication of a problem; an obstacle that must be removed or changed.

-To those who are God's children; those who have exercised true saving faith yet walk in willful, unrepentant sin; there should be the fearful expectation of discipline (Heb 12:4-13).
+To those that are God's children; those that have exercised true saving faith yet walk in willful, unrepentant sin; there is the fearful expectation of discipline (Heb 12:4-13).
 God will not allow His true children to continue in rebellion; discipline is imminent.
 This discipline can take on many forms like: God's heavy hand of conviction (Psa 32:1-5; Psa 38:1-5, 18), sickness and death (1 Cor 11:27-32), church discipline (Matt 18:15-17).

 "It is truly amazing that He does not instantly strike dead those who so brazenly defy Him."
-(A. W. Pink in The Attributes of God)
+A. W. Pink in The Attributes of God